shrewdacumen/shortly-app-by-sungwook/README.md

     I have enabled the app to type a new input text field to fetch another short-code from the SHRTCODE endpoint even during when the user is waiting for getting previous shortcoder url ( In other words, the user can type again a new url while the Fetching Data animation is still running).
      This could be done by introducing simplying a private property to each URLSession that is called `url_string_private_for_this_URLSession`.
+     By the principle, this is actually multiple URLSessions because the URLSessions are being created on multi-threading.

+  - And all the waiting message for URLSession shall be done by `AnimatingTextView`.

   --------------------------------------------------------------------------------------------------------